jammazwan/jammazwan.shared/README.md

 Do not use this project except when advised to do so by another project.

 It has no useful code by itself.
 It is only meant to be a dependency of another project.

-### Why Put Entity Objects (and related) in a Dependency Project?

-In that sense, it's like a parent project in maven.
-Only it is a sibling.
-Parent projects can quickly weave themselves into a matrix of spaghetti projects, so this just forces things to remain simple and one to one.
+In every sense, this is like a parent project in maven.
+Only it is written as a sibling.

+### Warning: Isolation and Practicality At Odds Herein:

+Jammazwan projects are specifically made to facilitate learning by finding the sweet spot between isolation of a small thing to learn, and meaningful context, which can be too broad.
+More [here](https://betterologist.net/2016/05/jammazwan-projects-for-learning-apache-camel/).

+So here's how that screwed up the code in this project.
+Entity beans are duplicated **_<argh!>-** to only include one particular kind of annotation for that particular use case!!

+This creates 3 City beans!
+ * City for JPA
+ * City for CSV
+ * City for plain pojo no annotations
+ * and a City interface and CityToJpa class!!

+Yikes.
+Stupid!

+So that is one thing which might drive you nuts as a developer. **_But it might make it easier for the poor guy who is just encountering his first JPA or CSV/camel-bindy use case._** Which is what jammazwan is all about.
+Get in, get out, no confusion.